 Supply Planning with MRP, DRP and APS Software

 Screenshots and examples from JDA, SAP, Demand Works and Barloworld, PlanetTogether, and MATLAB (PlanetTogether is not a supply planning system, but is used in the book to demonstrate heuristic adjusted optimization.
-MATLAB is used to demonstrate the use of an external optimizer.)
+MATLAB is used to illustrate the use of an external optimizer.)

 “Enterprise software solutions for materials requirement planning (MRP), distribution requirement planning (DRP), and advanced planning and scheduling (APS) can be powerful tools— if you know how to use them.
 This book explains five different supply planning methods and how they are incorporated into various supply planning applications.
 It also covers constraint-based and reorders point planning, backward and forward consumption, scheduling, and simulation.

 Key Takeaways: Supply chain managers will learn how to choose the right supply planning method for their operations, avoid common supply planning software implementation issues, and configure software solutions for maximum effectiveness.” – Inbound Logistics Magazine

 This book’s focuses on the five non-MIEO methods of supply planning, MRP/DRP, heuristics, allocation, and cost optimization.
 (MEIO is covered in the companion book).
-It is written by and targeted at practitioners, the book specifically explains how each of the methods works.
+It is written by and targeted at practitioners, and the book explains explicitly how each of the methods works.
 It also delineates the differences between them, as well as providing the history of their development.
 As well as what approaches have been found to work in implementing each method over time.

 Related Topics to MRP, DRP, Heuristics, Allocation, and Optimization

-The book also covers areas such as the bill of material management and master data management that are necessary to properly implement any supply planning system.
+The book also covers areas such as the bill of material management and master data management that are necessary to implement any supply planning system properly.
 It is the only supply planning book currently available, which provides a comparative analysis of supply planning concepts with different applications.
 This includes many screenshots and descriptions of how the screens are configured and used.
 This provides the reader with some of the most exciting areas of functionality within a variety of applications.

 Areas of Focus

-- How each of the supply planning methods works.
+- How each of the supply planning methods work.

 - How each supply planning method processes the supply network and what that means for the planning output.